bluthen/exposure_timing/README.md

 There is a still a lot to do, this project is in it's early stages.
 Check out the [issue tracker](./issues) and, feel free to contribute.

-# Instructional Videos, Purchase complete NEXTA kits
+# Instructional Videos/Purchase complete NEXTA kits

 * [https://starsynctrackers.com/store/learn-nexta/](https://starsynctrackers.com/store/learn-nexta/) - Includes Arduino, assembled NEXTA Shield, GPS Moudle, GPS Antenna, Plastic Stand, and Micro USB Cable